renderedtext/tackle/README.md

 Tackles the problem of processing asynchronous jobs in reliable manner by relying on RabbitMQ.

+Tackle is only a thin wrapper around raw RabbitMQ based communication.

+You should also take a look at [Elixir Tackle](https://github.com/renderedtext/ex-tackle).

+## Why should I use tackle

+- It is ideal for fast microservice prototyping
+- It uses sane defaults for queue and exchange creation
+- It retries messages that fail to be processed
+- It stores unprocessed messages into a __dead__ queue for later inspection

 ## Installation

 Add this line to your application's Gemfile: